What is TTD?

 TTD Compensation is paid at 66 and 2/3 percent of your average monthly wage.

-Compensation is based upon your wage history in the 12 weeks before your injury.
+Compensation is based on your wage history in the 12 weeks before your injury.
 If the 12 weeks before your injury does not provide an accurate representation of your earnings, you can ask that the calculation be made using your earnings for the 12 months prior to the injury.
 Make the request to the workers’ compensation insurer in writing.

 If you work more than one job, ask that all income be added together to calculate your average monthly wage.